drewbydiego/core-code-from-scratch-readme/README.md

 </ol><br>

 <h2>Some geometry 📐</h2>
+<b>"Design an algorithm to calculate the volume of a pyramid, a cube and a sphere."</b>
 <h3>Solution</h3><br>
-<b>Design an algorithm to calculate the volume of a pyramid, a cube and a sphere.</b>
 <ol>
   <li>To calculate the volume of a pyramid:
     <ul>